 Immediately prior to the effective time of the merger, each unvested outstanding option to purchase Pinnacle common stock will be accelerated in full, and each option holder will have the right to exercise his or her option in exchange for Pinnacle common stock.
 Shares of Pinnacle common stock issued in connection with any such exercise will be converted into the right to receive the merger consideration as described above.
 Each option to purchase shares of Pinnacle common stock not exercised at or prior to the effective time with an exercise price per share that is less than the value a holder of Pinnacle common stock would receive in exchange for one share of Pinnacle common stock will be cancelled and converted into the right to receive cash plus shares of Avid common stock.
-The value of the cash plus shares of Avid common stock received by the holder of an option to purchase shares of Pinnacle common stock wull receive in exchange for one share of Pinnacle common stock and the exercise price of such option.
-Each option to purchase shares of Pinnacle common stock would receive in exchange for one share of Pinnacle common stock and the exercise price of such option.
-Each option to purchase shares of Pinnacle common stock would receive in exchange for one share of Pinnacle common stock and the exercise price of such option.
-Each option to purchase shares of Pinnacle common stock not exercised at or prior to the effective time with an exercise price per share that is equal to or greater than the value a holder of Pinnacle common stock would receive in exchange for one share of Pinnacle common stock will be cancelled without payment of any consideration.
-For the purposes of calculating the shares of common stock and cash to be received by holders of options to purchase shares of Pinnacle common stock will be based on the last reported sales price of Avid common stock on the Nasdaq National Market on the effective date.
+The value of the cash plus shares of Avid common stock received by the holder of an option to purchase shares of Pinnacle common stock will equal the number of shares of Pinnacle common stock subject to such option multiplied by the difference between the value a holder of Pinnacle common stock would receive in exchange for one share of Pinnacle common stock and the exercise price of such option.
+Each option to purchase shares of Pinnacle common stock would receive in exchange for one share of Pinnacle common stock will be cancelled without payment of any consideration.
+For the purposes of calculating the shares of common stock and cash to be received by holders of options to purchase shares of Pinnacle common stock, the value of a share of Avid common stock will be based on the last reported sales price of Avid common stock on the Nasdaq National Market on the effective date.